Central Lodge is situated in the heart of Keetmanshoop...

 The en-suite bathrooms are fairly small in size but make up for the lack of space by being clean and functional.
 Each has flush toilet, basin and a shower.
 Four of the double rooms have a larger bathroom and boast a spa bath.

-Of the 22 rooms, two are large enough for families with a double bed and three single beds.
-Central Lodge also has a self catering unit that can also sleep up to five people.
+Of the 27 rooms, two are large enough for families with a double bed and three single beds.

 Although it is possible to ask the staff to recommend a restaurant for the evening meal, it is often easier to eat at the lodge's own à la carte restaurant.
 Central Lodge also has a fully licensed bar which is usually popular with Keetmanshoop locals as well as guests.
 Food and drinks can be ordered here throughout the day.